-The MEDINA project's final aim is to develop a framework for achieving a continuous audit-based certification for Cloud Service Providers based on cybersecurity certification schemes.
+The ultimate goal of the MEDINA project is to develop a framework for achieving continuous audit-based certification for Cloud Service Providers based on cybersecurity certification schemes.
 Within this framework, the purposes of Work Package 2 "Certification Metrics and Languages" are:

-- The elicitation of security controls and measures that are useful for automatic and continuous monitoring (Task 2.1). - The definition of Technical and Organizational Measures (TOMs) and Security Metrics relevant for the continuous certification of Cloud Service Providers (CSP) (Task 2.2). - The definition and the implementation of a Specification for Cloud Security Certification in a Controlled Natural Language (CNL) (Task 2.3). - The definition and the implementation of a tool that allows users to modify part of the policies elicited for security controls (Task 2.4). - The definition and the implementation of a tool that can translate the generated CNL to an enforceable machine-oriented Domain Specification Language (Task 2.5). - The development of a framework for the definition of risks of the controls identified in Task 2.1 (Task 2.6).
+- Elicitation of security controls and measures that are useful for automatic and continuous monitoring (Task 2.1). - Definition of Technical and Organizational Measures (TOMs) and Security Metrics relevant for the continuous certification of Cloud Service Providers (CSP) (Task 2.2). - Definition and implementation of a specification for Cloud Security Certification in a Controlled Natural Language (CNL) (Task 2.3). - Definition and implementation of a tool that allows users to modify part of the policies elicited for security controls (Task 2.4). - Definition and implementation of a tool that can translate the generated CNL to an enforceable machine-oriented Domain Specification Language (DSL) (Task 2.5). - Development of a framework for defining the risks of the controls identified in Task 2.1 (Task 2.6).

-A preliminary comparative analysis of four certification schemes has been carried out in deliverable D2.1 [1], together with a mapping of the controls of the schemes.
+In deliverable D2.1 [1] a preliminary comparative analysis of four certification schemes was carried out, along with a mapping of the controls of the schemes.
 The goal of this mapping is to provide guidance in the transitioning toward the EUCS candidate scheme (European Cybersecurity Certification Scheme for Cloud Services) [2].
-For this reason, from now on, Work Package 2 "Certification Metrics and Languages" will focus on the security controls and requirements included in the EUCS.
+For this reason, Work Package 2 "Certification Metrics and Languages" has focused on part of the security controls and requirements included in the EUCS.

-This deliverable (D2.4) is a public report that describes the progress made and the results obtained in the second year of the MEDINA project, regarding WP2, and in particular Tasks 2.3, 2.4, and 2.5, so-called "Cloud Certification Language" tasks.
-This is the second deliverable of the series, the first version being the deliverable D2.3 [3], namely "Specification of the Cloud Security Certification Language -v1".
-The next and last deliverable will be D2.5 "Specification of the Cloud Security Certification Language Final", due at month M30 of the project.
+This deliverable (D2.5) is a public report that describes the progress made and the results achieved in the last six months of WP2 (from November 2022 to April 2023, included) for Tasks 2.3, 2.4, and 2.5, so-called "Cloud Certification Language" tasks.
+This is the third deliverable of the series, the first version being the deliverable D2.3 [3], namely "Specification of the Cloud Security Certification Language - v1", and the second version being D2.4 "Specification of the Cloud Security Certification Language - v2" [4].

-The main aim of this deliverable is to provide a tool to render the security requirements of the chosen certification schema, which are expressed in Natural Language (NL), into a language that can be automatically "executed" by a machine.
+The main aim of this deliverable is to provide a toolset that renders the security requirements of the chosen certification schema, which are expressed in Natural Language (NL), into a language that can be automatically executed by a machine.
 To achieve this objective, two sequential translations are made: the first from NL to Controlled Natural Language (CNL), the second from CNL to Domain Specific Language (DSL).

 The first translation from NL to CNL allows a security requirement to be represented with security policies expressed in a formal intermediate language, still understandable for a human user.
-The translation of a requirement is the aim of Task 2.3, and it is realized through a component called NL2CNL Translator, described in Section 3.
+The translation of a requirement is the aim of Task 2.3, and it is realized through a component called NL2CNL Translator, described in section 2.

-The output of the previous tool can be checked and modified by an experienced user, and this is performed in Task 2.4, where the output of the previous task can be inspected through a dedicated tool, named CNL Editor, described in Section 4.
+The output of the NL2CNL Translator can be checked and modified by an experienced user, and this is performed in Task 2.4, where the output of Task 2.3 can be inspected through a dedicated tool, named CNL Editor, described in section 3.

 Once the user is satisfied with the CNL policies, the second translation can take place.
-This second translation is called 'mapping' and aims at transforming policies from CNL into DSL.
-The mapping phase is the main output of Task 2.5, and it is implemented by the DSL Mapper, described in Section 5.
+This translation is called 'mapping' and aims at transforming policies from CNL into DSL.
+The output of the mapping is the main outcome of Task 2.5, and it is implemented by the DSL Mapper, described in section 4.